yaolingling/smi-service-dell-server-configuration-profile/README.md

 Exports and imports/applies part or all of a server configuration profile for a Dell server.

+Copyright © 2017 Dell Inc. or its subsidiaries.
+All Rights Reserved.

 ### Purpose

 Provides a REST API retrieval and application of configuration data on Dell 11th Generation and newer servers.